MS Clinical Anatomy: Career, Skills, Scope, Options, Outlook

 • Gross Anatomy: This course covers the structure and function of the major organ systems of the human body, including the musculoskeletal, nervous, cardiovascular, respiratory, digestive, and reproductive systems.

 • Neuroanatomy: This course focuses on the anatomy of the nervous system, including the brain and spinal cord.
-Students will learn about the various components of the nervous system, such as neurons, glial cells, and the blood-brain barrier.
+Students will learn about its various components: neurons, glial cells, and the blood-brain barrier.

 • Histology: This course covers the structure and function of the various tissues that make up the human body, including epithelial, connective, muscular, and nervous tissue.